-PARENTS: Because Cureton is in stage (year) 4 of PI, parents of students have two options.
+PARENTS: Because Meyer is in stage (year) 1 of PI, parents of students have just one option.
 They can enroll their children in different schools in the district.
 To see the list of these schools, parents can contact either the principal or the district office staff.
-Their children are also entitled to free tutoring.
-Details about the district's list of approved tutoring providers are available from the district office.
-More information about both options is available on the US Department of Education Web site.